Canada Sustainability Reporting Regulation

 What’s the latest?

-On March 7, 2025, OSFI updated its Guideline B-15 on climate-related disclosures.
+OSFI: On March 7, 2025, OSFI updated its Guideline B-15 on climate-related disclosures.
 Key revisions to Chapter 2, Annex 2-2 include the implementation date for disclosing Scope 3 greenhouse gas emissions to align with the CSSB standards, now set for fiscal year 2028.
 In addition, OSFI announced it will hold a consultation later in the year on the disclosure expectations of greenhouse gas emissions from off-balance sheet assets under management.

 What do Canadian CPAs need to know?

-It is not just companies that are regulated by the CSA or OSFI that will be impacted.
+It is not just companies that are regulated by the OSFI that will be impacted.
 These regulations may require certain disclosures pertaining to the regulated entity’s value chain, which means companies that sit within the value chain of a regulated entity may be asked to provide information to the regulated entity.
 Refer to our article, Why Businesses Can’t Ignore Sustainability for more information.

 Where can I learn more?